heycatch/goshikimori/graphql/README.md

   //    9)  mylist: ""; skipped;
   //    10) censored: false;
   //
+  // The available values can be found in the function description: graphql.Values();
   // The available interface parameters can be found in the function description: graphql.AnimeSchema();
   schema, err := graphql.AnimeSchema(
     graphql.Values("id", "name", "score", "episodes", "airedOn{year month day date}"),